aphex-vim/soapie.space/_drafts/2023-05-02-photography-final.md

 	pixel-sorter "seaweed.jpg" -a 90 -u $upper
 done
 ```
 This code uses a for loop to run the pixel sorter with the upper limit of the threshold mask set to 1, 0.9, 0.8...0.3.
 Then, the frames generated from this for loop can be stitched together into a gif.
-For this I used [ezgif](https://ezgif.com/), as it is well, easy.
+For combining the frames into a single gif file I used [ezgif](https://ezgif.com/), as it is well, easy.

 ## resources
 - acerola’s [video](https://www.youtube.com/watch?v=HMmmBDRy-jE) on pixel sorting as a GPU shader effect